 Consideration is required for every contract in the United States.
 The consideration represents something that each party will give up or receive as a result of the agreement.
 Unlike a prenuptial agreement, the marriage itself cannot be considered valid consideration.
 In postnuptial agreements, the marriage would have already occurred before the postnuptial agreement.
 Therefore, there must be some other form of consideration for the agreement.

 Consult a 5 Star Tampa Divorce Law Firm

-Regardless, if you are trying to enforce, overturn, or draft a prenuptial agreement Florida Law Advisers, P.A. can help.
-Our divorce lawyers in Tampa have years of experience in drafting and challenging prenuptial agreements.
-Every case is different, and our vast experience allows us to cater our services to a client’s individual needs.
-To speak with a Tampa divorce lawyer at our firm, call us today at 800 990 7763.
-We are available to answer your calls 24/7 and offer a free initial consultation with a Tampa divorce attorney.
+If you are trying to enforce, overturn, or draft a prenuptial agreement Florida Law Advisers, P.A., can help.
+Our Florida divorce lawyers have years of experience drafting and challenging prenuptial agreements.
+Every case is different, and our vast experience allows us to cater our services to a client’s individual needs under Florida Law.
+To speak with a Florida or Tampa divorce lawyer at our firm, call us today at (800) 990-7763.
+We are available to answer your calls 24/7 and offer a free consultation initially with a Tampa divorce lawyer.